material-motion/material-motion/concepts/patterns.md

 This pattern is important because:

 - It allows expensive work to execute on separate threads, processes, or workers.
-- Tools can more easily affect the Plan of motion than its execution.
+- Tools can more easily affect the Plan than its Execution.
 This enables the creation of rich design-focused tools.

 ### The Plan of Motion